How Libraries Can Demonstrate the Impact of Community Health Programs

 Step 1: Define What Success Looks Like

-Before measuring impact, libraries need to clarify what the program is intended to achieve.
+Before measuring impact, libraries need to clarify what the program is actually intended to achieve.

-For example, a library health literacy program might aim to help participants:
+For example, a health literacy initiative might aim to help participants:

-Clearly defining these goals provides the foundation for meaningful evaluation.
+Clearly defining these goals creates the foundation for meaningful evaluation.

 Step 2: Track Program Outputs